chingchenms/llvm/docs/Coroutines.rst

 in resume and destroy parts, it is replaced with `ret void` instructions and the rest of the block containing `coro.resume.end` instruction is discarded.

+In landing pads it is replaced with an appropriate instruction to unwind to caller.

 .. _coro.suspend:
 .. _suspend points: